2026 Chamber Scholarship Program

 The Fulton Montgomery Regional Chamber of Commerce, together with its 600 members and their thousands of employees, is dedicated to our region's economic vitality and quality of life.
 The Chamber is committed to a sound economy and environment for those businesses and industries we represent and encourage our young people to pursue careers that will enhance the business, industrial, and technological resources of the area.

 The Scholarship Program was established in 1986 to provide financial assistance and incentives for students interested in pursuing a course of college study.
-Since its inception 34 years ago, the Chamber’s scholarship program has provided over $130,000 in scholarships to deserving regional school students.
-This year’s program will consist of five, one-time, $1,000 awards.
+Since its inception 40 years ago, the Chamber’s scholarship program has provided over $130,000 in scholarships to deserving regional school students.
+This year’s program will consist of five $1,000 scholarships, made possible by the proceeds of last year's Chamber Golf Tournament.

-Academic winners will be chosen by the Chamber’s Scholarship Committee, whose members will review applicants’ qualifications in academic achievement, community involvement, school activities, and economic need.
+The academic winners have now been chosen by the Chamber’s Scholarship Committee, whose members will review applicants’ qualifications in scholastic achievement, community involvement, school activities, and economic need.

 A high school senior graduating from a Fulton or Montgomery County high school